 The granting of incentive stock options provides a link between non-executive director compensation and the Company's share price.
 It also rewards non-executive directors for achieving results that improve Company performance and thereby increase shareholder value.
-Incentive stock options are an important component of non-executive director compensation for the Company and other members of its peer group, which aren't large enough to justify the adoption of more costly deferred share plans or restricted share plans, and which don't have any revenue making it difficult to pay larger cash retainers.
+Incentive stock options are an important component of non-executive director compensation for the Company and other members of its peer group, which don't have any revenue making it difficult to pay larger cash retainers.